hydra3333/vapoursynth-cnr3/src/CNR3_Coder_Restart_Introduction_to_CMS07_0.md

   (CMS07.0 §10.4/§10.5);
 - the fmParallel final-goal invariant.

-**Please list every prevailing rule you can identify by the aforementioned sources, each numbered and stated briefly but with enough detail so that it is clear to a human, so that I can confirm, modify, supersede, or retire each one explicitly before this process coding begins.
+**Please list every prevailing rule you can identify from the aforementioned sources (CMS07.0, Document A, and our prior agreements), each numbered and stated briefly but with enough detail so that it is clear to a human, so that I can confirm, modify, supersede, or retire each one explicitly before this process coding begins.
 A new list of rules will thus be created applying to this new design and development.**

 **Do not assume any rule carries over silently — surface them all for my sign-off.**